I’m a writer, audio producer, editor, and teacher living in Western Massachusetts.

 I’ve taught nonfiction writing, radio, and “digital storytelling” (?) at Smith College, UMass-Amherst, and the University of Missouri.

-I’ve been an editor at the Believer since 2003, and I’ve edited books for McSweeney’s, Vintage, and Chronicle.
+I’ve been an editor at the Believer since 2003, and I’ve edited books for McSweeney’s and Chronicle Books.

 My email address is aleland at gmail dot com.